bloop-box/bloop-box-data-example/README.md

    repository.
 2. Replace all occurrences of `bloop-box-data-example` in the `debian` folder with your own package name in all files and their file names.
-4. Don't forget to update the `debian/.gitignore` file with the changed names as well.
+3. Remember to update the `debian/.gitignore` file with the changed names as well.
-3. Update the `Maintainer` in the `debian/control` file.
+4. Update the `Maintainer` in the `debian/control` file.

 Remember to keep the `Provides: bloop-box-data` in the `debian/control` file, as this is what the `bloop-box` package depends on.